johnbritto360/PhotoRapper/README.md

 Source Code: The HTML and CSS code is carefully crafted to maintain the original layout.
 Make sure to inspect before making changes.

-Reference: The design inspiration is taken from Pixpa's Lulu and Isabella Studio portfolio(Link: https://www.luluandisabelle.com/)
+Reference: The design inspiration is taken from Pixpa's Lulu and Isabelle Studio portfolio(Link: https://www.luluandisabelle.com/)

 *Getting Started:*